foundation/foundation-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

     $ gem 'foundation-rails'
+    $ gem 'autoprefixer-rails'

 And then execute: